 Patricia resides with her husband Michael in Cincinnati and has 2 wonderful children, Sara and Michael, a lovely daughter-in-law, Erica and a budding ballerina grand daughter, Scarlett.

-Ballet Instructor for Dance FUNdamentals 1 and 2, Intro to Ballet 1, Ballet 2, and Main Division
+Ballet Instructor for Intro to Ballet 1 and Beg/Int Adult Ballet

 Ballet Instructor for Intro to Ballet 1 and Ballet 1

 Mary Kamp, Cincinnati, OH is a teaching artist in Ballet, Character, Jazz and Tap, a Dancer, Choreographer, Movement Specialist, and Liturgical & Sacred Dance Workshop Leader.
 Her professional career spans nearly four decades performing throughout the United States and abroad She brings a maturity and wisdom to her presentations of dance on stage, in worship services, sacred celebrations, concerts and workshops.
 Currently, Mary is a Ballet instructor at De la Dance Center.
 In 1999 The Dance Ministry of Kennedy Heights Presbyterian Church was formed and has offered liturgical dance in worship settings for many denominations in Ohio and Kentucky.